Scripts

 Helpful links

 Not finding what you were looking for?
 There are thousands of other Praat scripts available online.
-Three resources with particularly useful code are:
+Some resources with particularly useful code are:

 - Vocal Toolkit plugin is a plugin for Praat.
 When installed, you can call various new functions from a button within Praat.
 However, it’s a little risky if you don’t know the ins-and-outs of a particular function, so always check the raw code here: